Joecstarr/thesis/sections/software/basics/basics.md

 product constraints.
 The remainder of this chapter will give context to product management and software engineering practices, with preparing undergraduates for research as the goal.
 We will start with a design for a course on teaching project management to undergraduate researchers.
-We then develop a software engineering process for use in mathematics reasearch.
+We then develop a software engineering process for use in mathematics research.

 ```{include} ./pm.md